 The Union Station is a functioning transit station, with Amtrak stopping to serve this area in Missouri and beyond.

 What goes beyond this purpose is truly awe-inspiring.
-In the same venue, you will find a planetarium, a movie theater and a science center, among many others.
+You will find a planetarium, a movie theater, and a science center in the same venue, among many others.

 9. Visit the Kansas City Zoo animals

-A visit at the City Zoo is among the fun things to do in Kansas City.
+A visit to the City Zoo is among the fun things to do in Kansas City.

 The Kansas City Zoo that you will see now spans 202 acres filled with animal shows in every corner.
 Choose to go on an African Sky Safari to see past zebras and giraffes as you travel 40 feet above the ground.

 Head over to Stingray Bay and let your experienced guide help you get close with and feed Cownose and Southern Stingrays.